• Published April 1, 2024

 Leading Through the Process of Change

 Strategic change doesn’t happen on its own.
 Effective change leaders guide the process from start to finish.
-Here are the 3 key competencies that are part of leading the process:
+Here are the 3 key competencies that are part of how to lead change processes:

 1. Initiate.